 The goal to turning your thought’s inward is to concentrate your mind and focus your attention on the breath, by following the breath you are beginning to follow your Qi, bringing awareness and cultivation of your internal energy.

 When you first begin to practice meditation, you will find that your mind will be inclined to wander and be very unhelpful.
 This is called the “emotional mind”.
 At first it can be quite challenging to turn off your day to day thoughts and emotional conflict.
 These daily thought patterns can deplete your energy, degenerate your body, and exhaust your spiritual awareness.

-When you catch your mind drifting or falling away with storylines that draw your attention to unnecessary thoughts, shift your attention back to your breathing.
+When you catch your mind drifting or falling away with storylines that draw your attention to unnecessary thoughts, very gently shift your attention back to your breath.
 As you follow your breath, slowly inhale through your nostrils and exhale through your mouth or nostrils.
-By following the breath you can begin to clarify the mind again and re-establish the internal focus:
+By returning to the breath you can once again bring clarity back to the mind again and re-establish a deeper sense of the self.

-One of the more common ways that many Taoist meditation masters teach to regulate the fire mind of emotion with the water mind of intent is to use a method called “pause and observe”.
+One of the more common ways that many meditation masters teach to regulate the fire mind of emotion with the water mind of intent is to use a method called “pause and observe”.